 About a month ago, I moved offices at my day job.
 I’d been in my old office since I started working at the university – that’s more than 5 years.
 I shared my old office with 2 other people, but my new office is just for me.
 One odd thing about my new office is that it’s actually inside of another office area, so I have lots of windows from my office into the Purchasing department.

 Needless to say, I’ve covered my windows with some lovely artwork for a little privacy.
 It’s also really nice to look up from my computers and see a wall of Jackson Pollock.
 I love building websites, but sometimes it’s nice to look up from all of those lines of code and see something a bit more… free.
+I kept the office furniture simple as I didn’t want anything too fancy, but I found a fantastic website called Office Monster which had some great office supplies and furniture on if any of you guys work in an office!!

 I also use the edges of the windows as shelves to hold nicknacks, books, and other art pieces.